mgargard/mgargard-researchers/Readme.md

 # Researcher Publication application

 ## ID attribute values
-The application uses

 `menudiv` Applied to a div tag.
 Contains the list of the main pages in the application; the navigation menu.

+`author` Applied to a div tag.
+Representation for a sepecific researcher.

 ## Rel attribute values

 1. `homepage` Applied to an A tag.
 A reference to the application homepage/starting URI.

-1. `all researchers`
+1. `all researchers` Applied to an A tag.
+Used on links for the list-researchers page which points to all researchers resource.

-Applied to an A tag. used on links for the list-researchers page which points to all researchers resource
+1. `all publications` Applied to an A tag.
+Used on links for the list-researchers page which points to all researchers resource.

-1. a rel="reseacher" is used on links that point to an individual researcher resource
+1. `researcher` is used on links that point to an individual researcher resource.

+1. `publication` is used on links that point to an individual publication resource.

 a rel="all pubblications" is used on links for the list-publications page which points to all researchers resource